AS-Hurley/Oracle_DB_Project/README.md

 - Oracle SQLDeveloper

-- Windows Command Prompt
+- Windows Command Prompt, to create and call scripts in SQL*Plus

-- ChatGPT
+- ChatGPT, for generating fictional data

 ### Challenges and Lessons: